 The Replay Hot Dog Bar & Arcade is a modern arcade in downtown Banner Elk.
 Opening in May 2017, this arcade is a perfect place to host a party, have a corporate event, and even just hang out.
 There is a wide variety of games with many new and maybe even an old school one from back in the day.
 There is a hot dog bar with a menu of all different varieties and famous pizza from Sorrento’s.
 We strive to create the perfect atmosphere for your night out.

 From early May through mid October, enjoy the beautiful views on the diverse and challenging trail system that winds through the Village of Sugar Mountain on bikes or on foot.
-Trail access is free and maps are available in the mailbox at the base of Flying Mile Slope.
+Valid trail access/lift ticket required at all times to enter the trail system.

 The tennis at Sugar is spectacular.
 Six courts, meticulously maintained of fast-dry, Har-tru clay, are wildly popular from May through October.
 Mens, womens, and mixed play “friendlys’’ can be found every day of the week.
 And like the golf, the tennis facilities are open to everyone, either on a pay as you go basis, or economical season pass options.